Christmas is traditionally a time for families to come together and celebrate – but it can be heartbreaking for separated parents and their children.

-Often, Christmas contact arrangements can be the cause a lot of conflict in separated families.
-While Christmas is traditionally a time for families to come together and celebrate, it can be heartbreaking for those parents who are divorced or separated, but especially difficult for their children.
-Even where there has been a previous court order, often that order will not address what is to happen over Christmas and New Year.
+Contact arrangements during the festive season can be the cause of a lot of conflict in separated families.
+Even when there has been a previous court order, often that order will not address what is to happen over Christmas and New Year.

 It is not fair to expect the children to be the decision makers by asking who they would prefer to spend their Christmas holidays with.
 You may think asking them is the fairest way, but it places them under unnecessary pressure and should not be done.

-As mentioned above, time is an important factor during Christmas and can be a catalyst for arguments if not respected.
-Ensure that you turn up on time so that the children move from one parent to the other without having to wait around.
+Time is an important factor during Christmas and can be a catalyst for arguments if not respected.
+Ensure you turn up on time so the children move from one parent to the other without having to wait around.
 Try to agree well in advance who should be responsible for drop-off and collection.

 Finally, be prepared to compromise.
 Divorce and separation regularly cause reasonable, sensible people to behave in a way that is out of character.
 Compromise allows you to both have ownership of the arrangements and is far more likely to be better for your children.

 What If You Can’t Agree On Christmas Contact Arrangements?

 If parents cannot agree what happens then the first suggestion would be to attempt mediation in the hope that with the assistance of an independent mediator, you can agree.

 Should mediation fail there is an option to go to court to make the necessary applications, usually for a child arrangements order to spend time with a child or children or perhaps to vary an existing order.

 A good family law solicitor will encourage you to put the needs of the children first and foremost.
 Unless there are welfare issues, the children should be spending quality time with both of their parents.